The basic structure of a corporation

 The scope of a CMO position includes:

-- Overseeing marketing, advertising, sales and promotion strategies through traditional and digital channels
+- Overseeing marketing, advertising and sales via traditional and digital channels

 - Conducting market research